samreenfatimamalik/AQI-Prediction-System/README.md

 - Experiment with deep learning models (LSTM or similar sequence models) for longer horizons
 - Add automated model comparison and rollback if a newly trained model performs worse than the currently deployed one
 - Extend coverage to additional cities

+## BTW I am still working on this, Stay updated for more ℹ️